dcnis/rocketmq-docker-example/README.md

 - 2x microservices
   - notification-service (acts as RocketMQ Consumer)
   - order-service (acts as RocketMQ Producer)
+- 1x Zookeeper (acts as Service Discovery Center and Loadbalancer for the microservices)

 This will be set up using docker-compose.yml

+## Before we start
+Increase your Docker Desktop RAM to at least **4 GB**.
+Otherwise docker might kill your containers because they run OUT OF MEMORY.<br>
+Go to "Docker Desktop -> Preferences -> Resources -> Memory"

 ## 1. Setting up RocketMQ Nameserver
 In our docker-compose.yml we are setting up our two RocketMQ Nameserver ```rocketmq-nameserver-a``` and ```rocketmq-nameserver-b```